cossatot/rocksandwater/content/blog/2018/gem-global-active-faults-database-map.md

 </script>

+*The faults are colored by kinematics: blue faults are dextral, red faults are normal, purple faults are sinistral, black faults are reverse, and grey lines are contractional structures (i.e. folds) that are not mapped as faults.
+Green faults are of unknown kinematics.*

 The work itself has been quite enjoyable: a great blend of mapping (in GIS) and data management.
 I've made new active fault maps of [Central America and the